nixfu/reddit-shreddit/README.md

 # reddit-shreddit
-Program to delete ALL of your Reddit user submissions and comments history
+Program to delete ALL of your Reddit user submissions and comments history on Reddit

 *NOTE: This is a python3 program, and requires installing python3, and [installing the required python library (PRAW)](https://praw.readthedocs.io/en/latest/getting_started/installation.html).
 You should have some knowledge of how to run python programs before attempting this.*